VladT-Tempest/SiteToIndy/README.md

-# SiteToIndy (Scrapping first two levels from a website)
+# SiteToIndy (Scraping first two levels from a website)

 This is a task completed inside a Job Testing.
 The challenge established the following: